GuanQunMu/GuanQunMu.github.io/index.md

 ## **Research Experience**

-### **1. Designing the Control System for Rabi Scan and Zeeman Scan of qubits in Ion Traps**
+### **1. Designing the Control System for Zeeman Scan, Rabi Scan and Spin Echo opreating of Ca+ qubits in Ion Traps**
 >Mang Feng's Ion Trap Group, Wuhan Institute of Physics and Mathematics (WIPM), Chinese Academy of Sciences (CAS), P. R. China
 March, 2019 -- Now

-  Applied by a laser with the rabi frequency, a two-level ion will continuously oscillates between levels.
-Ones can control the quantum gate acting on a qubit by setting the rabi oscillation time, which is called the rabi scan.
-An control system is required to achieve it.
-ARTIQ was initiated by the Ion Storage Group at NIST as the control system of ion traps.
-It integrates FPGA, AOM and DDS, and can control experimental processes through Python.
+  Applied by a laser with the rabi frequency, a two-level ion will continuously oscillates between the ground state and the emitted state.
+Ones can achieve the quantum gate acting on a qubit by setting the rabi oscillation time, and this is called the rabi scan.
+An control system is essential to do it.
+We used The ARTIQ, which was initiated by the Ion Storage Group at NIST, as the control system for our experiements.
+It integrates FPGA, AOM and DDS, and one can design the experienment through Python.

-  In our group, as the main developer of the control system based on Artiq, I designed functions that can implement rabi scan and zeeman scan for qubits and paluse shaping for DDS to Reduce AC-Stark shifts.
-In addition, to facilitate the experimental process, I made a custom GUI by Python.
+  In our group, as the main developer of the control system based on Artiq, I designed functions such as zeeman scan, rabi scan, AWG controling, spin echo and quantum Lock-in amplifier in the futher.
+In addition, to customize the experimental process, I redesigned the GUI by Python.

 <table border="0">
   <tr>